14 3/8 As A Decimal

 The decimal representation of 14 3/8, which is 14.375, provides several advantages:

 • Ease of Comparison: Decimals are easier to compare than fractions, particularly when dealing with multiple numbers.
-For example, comparing 14.375 with other decimals is simpler than comparing 14 3/8 with other fractions.
+Here's one way to look at it: comparing 14.375 with other decimals is simpler than comparing 14 3/8 with other fractions.

 • Computational Efficiency: Many calculations, especially those involving multiplication and division, are more straightforward with decimals.